 Consultation Group Leader Position

-Consultation Group Leaders are responsible for leading and maintaining regular group meetings where Clinicians can get support around their cases.
-Typically, Consultation Group Leaders are seasoned Clinicians who have a deep knowledge base about trauma and the foster care population.
-Consultation Group Leaders, along with Clinicians, determine the length and frequency of their group.
-Often it is once a week for 50 minutes or bi-weekly for 75 minutes.
-These can be either in person or through video conference, based on what works best for that particular chapter.
+Volunteer Consultation Group Leaders are responsible for leading and maintaining regular group meetings where Clinicians can get support around their cases.
+Typically, Consultation Group Leaders are seasoned Clinicians who have deep knowledge of trauma and the foster care population.
+Consultation Group Leaders and group members together determine the length and frequency of their group.
+Consultation groups can meet in person or through video conference.

 - Licensed as a mental health clinician